 2024-11-16

-ROME, SOFIA, BUCHAREST – Proper recycling of PV panels can generate large quantities of raw materials crucial for the energy transition.
-Yet, due to the presence of harmful and toxic substances, solar waste can become extremely dangerous if they end up in the wrong hands.
+ROME / SOFIA / BUCHAREST – Proper recycling of PV panels can generate large quantities of raw materials crucial for the energy transition.
+Yet, due to the presence of harmful and toxic substances, solar waste can become extremely dangerous when it ends up in the wrong hands.

-About four billions photovoltaic (PV) panels will have to be replaced by 2050, globally.
+About four billion photovoltaic (PV) panels will have to be replaced by 2050 globally.
 What to make of this gigantic waste stream remains unclear, while it will have immense consequences for people and the environment.

 In Italy, the team got access to the case file of an ongoing police investigation into illegal trafficking of solar waste.
 Scouring through hundreds of pages of court records, we were able to report on how an alleged criminal enterprise, comprising of several waste management companies, has been exporting tons of solar waste to African countries, disguising them as second-hand panels.